-We obtained an understanding of the Company's impairment process, evaluated the design, and tested the operating effectiveness of the controls over the Company's determination of future charter rates for non-contracted revenue days.
+We obtained an understanding of the Company's impairment process, evaluated the design, and tested the operating effectiveness of the controls over the Company's determination of future charter rates and the discount rate

+We analyzed management's impairment assessment by comparing the methodology used to evaluate whether there was an impairment, against the accounting guidance in ASC 360.

+To test management's future undiscounted net operating cash flows, our procedures included, among others, comparing the future vessel and right-of-use asset under operating lease charter rates for non-contracted revenue days, against internal and external market data sources, such as available market data from various analysts, and historical data for the vessels or right-of-use assets under operating leases.

+To test management's future discounted net operating cash flows for the vessel Neo Energy, we compared the significant assumptions such as future charter rates for LNGs, used to estimate market participant cash flows, against available external market data sources.
+We also involved internal valuation professionals with specialized skills and knowledge, who assisted in our evaluation of the Company's discount rate, by comparing it to independently developed estimates using publicly available data from comparable entities in the LNG sector.

-We analyzed management's impairment assessment by comparing the methodology used to evaluate impairment of each vessel and right-of-use asset under operating lease against the accounting guidance in ASC 360.
-To test management's undiscounted net operating cash flow forecasts, our procedures included, among others, comparing the future vessel and right-of-use asset under operating lease charter rates for non-contracted revenue days against internal and external market data sources, such as available market data from various analysts, historical data for the vessels, and recent economic and industry changes.
-In addition, we performed sensitivity analyses to assess the impact of changes to future charter rates for non-contracted revenue days in the determination of the undiscounted net operating cash flow forecasts.
-We evaluated the accuracy of the forecasts by comparing actual results to management's historical forecasts.
-Our procedures also included testing the completeness and accuracy of the future charter rate data used within the forecasts.
-We assessed the adequacy of the Company's disclosures in Notes 1(i) and 4 to the consolidated financial statements.
+Our procedures also included performing sensitivity analyses to assess the impact of changes to future charter rates and, for the vessel Neo Energy, the discount rate, in the determination of the future undiscounted and discounted net operating cash flows, evaluating the accuracy of the forecasts by comparing actual results to management's historical forecasts and testing the completeness and accuracy of the future charter rates data used within the forecasts and the data used to determine the discount rate.